nup002/Mathboard/docs/update_firmware.md

 - You want to use a feature in a new firmware release
 - You make your own modifications to the firmware

-**Updating the Mathpad firmware is safe and extremely simple**.
+**Updating the Mathpad firmware is safe and very simple**.
 It requires no previous experience or special tools.
 Just follow these three steps:

 ### Step 1: Download your firmware
 Head over to the [Firmware Download](firmware-download.md) page and download the firmware that matches your keyboard layout.

 ### Step 2: Put Mathpad in firmware upload mode
 With your Mathpad plugged in, flip it over and use something long and thin (e.g. a pen) to press the